baggepinnen/BlobTracking.jl/README.md

 draw!(drawimg, measurement_traces, c=RGB(0.5,0,0))
 ```
 ![window](figs/traces.jpg)
+In the image, green dots represent spawning positions and red dots the last obtained measurement for a blob in case of the red measurement traces, and the point at which the blob was killed in case of the blue location traces.

 ## Further documentation
 Most functions have docstrings.
-Docstrings of types hints at what functions you can call on instances of the type.
+Docstrings of types hint at what functions you can call on instances of the type.
 The types present in this package are
 - `Blob`
 - `BlobTracker`
 - `TrackingResult`